hmttai/Testing-Engineer/README.md

 Please explore the specific directories and files within this repository for more detailed information on each aspect of the project.

 Thank you for your interest in the Testing Engineer project.

+# SQL PROJECT: Data Cleaning & Exploratory Data Analysis (Handling raw data by MySQL)
+### Using Tech layoffs dataset from COVID 2019 to present.
+One of the primary tasks within personal work is domain testing.
+Domain testing involves examining specific aspects of the software's functionality to ensure it aligns with the intended domain or industry.
+In this project, we focus on domain testing for the OrangeHRM website.
+### Handling duplicates and standardizing data.
+Looking at null values and removing any columns and rows that are not necessary.
+Automation testing is another key personal responsibility.
+This entails creating automated test scripts and harnesses to assess the functionality and performance of the OrangeHRM website.
+Automation testing helps increase efficiency and accuracy in the testing process.
+### Exploring the data and find trends or patterns or anything interesting like outliers.